Is Lisbon Safe for Solo Female Travelers? Safety Tips & Local Advice (2025)

 - The city has low violent crime rates, but there may be small theft in crowded tourist areas.

-- The locals are usually friendly and ready to help passengers.
+- The locals are generally friendly and willing to assist passengers.

 2. General security issues